ContainerSSH/geoip/README.md

 }
 ```

-Once implemented you will need to add the necessary configuration options to [config.go](config.go) and add a factory method to [geoipfactory/factory.go](geoipfactory/factory.go).
+Once implemented you will need to add the necessary configuration options to [config.go](config.go) and add a factory method to [factory.go](factory.go).